 Dr. Michele Carbone

 Director of Thoracic Oncology at the University of Hawaii Cancer Center

 Dr. Michele Carbone is one of the leading researchers in mesothelioma incidence, pathology and treatment.
-He is invested in finding causes of mesothelioma for decades.
+He is invested in finding the causes of mesothelioma and potential cures for the cancer.

+Dr. Michele Carbone